Season 1, Episode 47

 Listened to some of my other stuff?
 Yeah, I don’t like the word anxiety.
 I don’t think it has a lot of meaning to it.
 So if you’re out with a friend for lunch and you say, I’m feeling anxious, that may have no idea what anxiety or anxious feels like, but if you say, I’m feeling alarmed, everybody’s been alarmed.
 So everybody can kind of relate to it.
 And I really believe that the state of anxiety in our mind is really at its core, at its root, a state of alarm in our body.
 And that alarm typically comes from unresolved parental childhood wounding that was never resolved and is still sort of resonating inside our system.
 And to just jump right into it really quickly without going too much is like, I think what happens is that we experience a trauma that’s too much for us to bear as children.

 And that can be a relatively minor trauma.
-If you’re really sensitive and a lot of us anxiety people are born sensitive, then it gets repressed or suppressed or whatever Freudian term you want to use into the unconscious mind.
+If you’re really sensitive and a lot of us anxious people are born sensitive, then it gets repressed or suppressed or whatever Freudian term you want to use into the unconscious mind.
 And as the body keeps the score, the unconscious mind has a representation in the body and that old trauma will get stored in your body and then it’ll sit there and resonate for the rest of your life.
 And you had Steven Porges on in this process called Interoception, where the mind is always reading the body.
 If it reads that old alarm, that unresolved stuff in your childhood, being bullied, being abandoned, being abused,

-whatever, your mind will just make sense of that by creating warnings what ifs, worst case scenarios, which of course just makes the alarm in your body worse and you get in this alarm anxiety cycle.
+whatever, your mind will just make sense of that by creating warnings, what ifs, worst case scenarios, which of course just makes the alarm in your body worse and you get in this alarm anxiety cycle.

 And unless you recognize that that’s the cycle you’re in, you’re always going to be in that cycle.
 So my work is showing people that what they consider anxiety of the mind is actually a state of alarm that’s in the body.
 Now, of course, the mind plays a role, no doubt, but the ultimate cause is this old alarm that’s stored in our body.